terjanq/Flag-Capture/CSAW CTF Qualification Round 2019/buyify/README.md

-### Quick look
+### A quick look
 We are provided with a simple [website] where we can:
-- visit `flag` store and buy `flag` there
+- visit `flag store` and buy `flag` there
-- create our own store
+- create new store
-- update our store description
+- update created store description
-- create items in our store
+- create items in created store

-After playing around with the webiste I noticed an interesting template in *update store description*
+After playing around with the webiste I noticed an interesting template in *update store description* page

 ```html
 <p class="title">{{ store_name }} Store</p>
 <p class="subtitle">Welcome to a store for all things {{ store_name }}</p>